Twilight Sedation-Intravenous Sedation, Sedation Dentistry

 Our office offers Intravenous Sedation or “twilight sleep” which can help you to be comfortable and calm during your dental procedures.
 While you are under IV sedation, you will be relieved of the anxiety associated with your treatment.
 You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep, which is why it is termed a “twilight sleep”.
 This form of sedation offers two benefits, it enables you to tolerate as well as not remember those procedures that may be very uncomfortable for you.

-If you choose the option of intravenous sedation, your IV sedation/anesthesia is administered and monitored by Dr. Coppin, who has received extensive training and certification in IV anesthesia during his 3-year surgical residency.
+If you choose the option of intravenous sedation, your IV sedation/anesthesia is administered and monitored by Dr. Coppin and Dr. Lane, who has received extensive training and certification in IV anesthesia during his 3-year surgical residency.
 Having this option in our office eliminates the costly expense of having your treatment carried out in an operating room or same-day surgical facility.

 How is IV Sedation Done?